emmadigital/austinlaw/content/pages/helmet-donations.md

 ---
 <!--StartFragment-->

-We are partnering with Ghisello’s Bike Initiative to give free bicycle helmets to kids in need. Â You can make a donation by clicking on the button below:
+We are partnering with Ghisello’s Bike Initiative to give free bicycle helmets to kids in need.
+You can make a donation by clicking on the button below:

 <!--StartFragment-->